linxxcad/DiffMCRT_SPT/README.md

 # DiffMCRT_SPT
 A differentiable Monte Carlo ray tracing method for heliostat aiming optimization task of solar power tower system
+The algorithm-related article has been submitted to the Applied Energy journal.

 ## Operating instruction
 The packaged exe file is used in Windows, The ubuntu version is being packaged and will be uploaded soon
 Configure the required environment